-We use CESM1.0 output from a simulation using the default lapse rate forcing of 6 K km-1 (EC-6K).
-Figure 1 illustrates the comparison of the downscaled SEB component gradients for CESM1.0 ECs and RACMO2.3 RCM.
-Regression slopes m (gradients) and r-values (correlation with elevation) are given in Table 1.
+We use CESM1.0 output from a simulation using the default lapse rate forcing of $6 \, \text{K km}^{-1}$ (EC-6K).
+Figure 1 illustrates the comparison of the downscaled SEB component gradients for the CESM1.0 ECs and RACMO2.3 RCM.
+Regression slopes, m (gradients) and r values (correlation with elevation), are given in Table 1.

-- 15 In CESM1.0, incoming solar radiation is not downscaled.
+In CESM1.0, incoming solar radiation is not downscaled.
 As a result, all ECs within a grid cell receive the same amount as simulated by the atmospheric component.
 In reality, however, incoming shortwave radiation generally increases with elevation as a result of thinner clouds (Van den Broeke et al., 2008; Ettema et al., 2010).
-RACMO2.3 simulates the incoming shortwave elevation gradient as 15.1 W m-2 km-1 (Table 1, Fig. S1a), giving less energy with decreasing elevation.
+RACMO2.3 simulates the incoming shortwave elevation gradient as 15.1 W m-2 km-1 (Table 1, Fig. S1a in the Supplement), giving less energy with decreasing elevation.
 On the other hand, for the absorbed solar radiation (Eq.
-1), albedo variations generally dominate over the variations in incoming solar radiation. - 20 The albedo gradient (Fig. 1a) is underestimated in CESM1.0 (0.019 km-1, lower albedo with decreasing elevation) when compared to RACMO2.3 (0.081 km-1).
+1), albedo variations generally dominate over the variations in incoming solar radiation.
+The albedo gradient (Fig. 1a) is underestimated in CESM1.0 $(0.019\,\mathrm{km}^{-1})$, lower albedo with decreasing elevation) when compared to RACMO2.3 (0.081 km-1).
 Part of this difference may be explained through CESM1.0 not being able to capture the anomalies (-0.35 to -0.20, Fig. 1a) corresponding to very low albedos in RACMO2.3.
 These differences in the models arise from the treatment of albedo during bare ice exposure.
 Both models treat snow albedo in a sophisticated fashion (Flanner and Zender, 2006).
 On the other hand, CESM1.0 and RACMO2.3 treat bare ice albedo quite differently.
-CESM1.0 uses a fixed - value of 0.50 (0.60 for visible light and 0.40 for near-infrared radiation) while RACMO2.3 prescribes albedo from satellite observations (Noël et al., 2015), which can be as low as 0.30 for the simulated period.
-The albedo in RACMO2.3 is better correlated with elevation (r=0.60) than CESM1.0 (r=0.35).
-As a result of the underestimated gradients in both downwelling shortwave and albedo in CESM1.0, the net solar radiation gradient is also underestimated: -3.5 W m-2 km-1 (CESM1.0) compared to -19.6 W m-2 km-1 (RACMO2.3), as illustrated in Fig. 1b.
-In other words, the absorbed solar energy increases strongly with decreasing elevation for RACMO2.3, but only weakly for CESM1.0.
+CESM1.0 uses a fixed value of 0.50 (0.60 for visible light and 0.40 for near-infrared radiation), while RACMO2.3 prescribes albedo from satellite observations (Noël et al., 2015), which can be as low as 0.30 for the simulated period.
+The albedo in RACMO2.3 is better correlated with elevation (r = 0.60) than CESM1.0 (r = 0.35).
+As a result of the underestimated gradients in both downwelling shortwave and albedo in CESM1.0, the net solar radiation gradient is also underestimated: $-3.5 \,\mathrm{W}\,\mathrm{m}^{-2}\,\mathrm{km}^{-1}$ (CESM1.0) compared to $-19.6 \,\mathrm{W}\,\mathrm{m}^{-2}\,\mathrm{km}^{-1}$ (RACMO2.3), as illustrated in Fig. 1b.
+In other words, the absorbed solar energy increases strongly with decreasing elevation for RACMO2.3 but only weakly for CESM1.0.

 The downscaled net longwave radiation (difference between incoming and outgoing longwave radiation, Eq.
 1) in CESM1.0 has an opposite elevation gradient (8.9 W m-2 km-1) compared to RACMO2.3 (-3.1 W m-2 km-1) as shown in Fig. 1c.
-That is, the net longwave energy available for melting increases with lower elevation for RACMO2.3, but decreases with lower elevation for CESM1.0.
-The reason for this difference is that CESM1.0 does not downscale the incoming longwave radiation, while RACMO2.3 simulates a gradient of -17.6 W m-2 km-1 with a relatively high correlation with elevation (r=-0.81, Fig. S1c, Table 1).
-This negative correlation in RACMO2.3 is caused by thicker clouds as well as higher water vapor and atmospheric temperatures at lower elevations (Van den Broeke et al., 2008; Ettema et al., 2010).
-As the outgoing thermal
+That is, the net longwave energy available for melting increases with lower elevation for RACMO2.3 but decreases with lower elevation for CESM1.0.
+The reason for this difference is that CESM1.0 does not downscale the incoming longwave radiation, while RACMO2.3 simulates a gradient of